top of page

 Qualifications

-• I have completed the 4th grade but have not graduated high school
+• - Completed 4th grade but not graduated high school yet

-• Passing all classes or have earned a 3.0 GPA - letter of explanation accepted if not meeting minimum GPA
+• - Maintain passing grades or have a 3.0 GPA; a letter of explanation is accepted if not meeting the GPA requirement

-• Must commit to 12 months of service
+• - Commit to 12 months of service

-• Exhibit leadership, initiative, dependability, discipline, and enthusiasm
+• - Display leadership, initiative, dependability, discipline, and enthusiasm

-• Participate in 2 Relay community sponsored/partnered events
+• - Engage in at least 2 Relay community-sponsored/partnered events

 bottom of page